strawlion/javascript/es5/README.md

     ```

   - Use indentation when making long method chains.
 Use a leading dot, which
     emphasizes that the line is a method call, not a new statement.
-When used
-    in a variable assignment, align chained methods to the righthand side of the
-    assignment operator (=)

     ```javascript
     // bad